Modal Dialog

 }

-When calling such a modal window, you can pass values using the asyncParameters method, for example:
+When triggering the modal window, you can pass values directly:

 use Orchid\Screen\Actions\ModalToggle;